prachipandey0610/prachipandey0610/README.md

 - 👋 Hi, I’m @prachipandey0610
 - 👀 I’m interested in Software Development, focusing on FrontEnd Development
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Blockchanin Development
 - 💞️ I’m looking forward to collaborating with any one who is interested in Developing a Website for their Business or Team.
 - 📫 you can reach through email: prachi.pandey18@vit.edu